Container Security Beyond the Basics

 Base Image Selection

-Your base image choice cascades through everything you build on top.
+Probably should have led with this section, honestly, because your base image choice cascades through everything you build on top.
 Alpine is minimal but uses musl instead of glibc, which breaks some software.
 Distroless images are even smaller but harder to debug.
 Standard distributions are larger but familiar.

 Whatever you choose, pin to specific versions.
 Pulling “latest” means your builds aren’t reproducible.
 That vulnerability scan that passed yesterday might fail tomorrow because the base changed.